Investing in Bitcoin Like a 401k

 While home ownership and stock investing will continue to be part of the bedrock of individual financial security and wealth building, structural changes have complicated the surrounding financial landscape.

-We are entering a period that legendary Wall Street investor Paul Tudor Jones has dubbed “The Great Monetary Inflation”, which really began in earnest when the United States ended the US Dollar’s gold standard in 1971 and began to manage money supply by decree of the US Treasury and the Federal Reserve Bank.
-Central banks are printing money whenever credit begins to contract in order to artificially stimulate growth.
+We are entering a period that legendary Wall Street investor Paul Tudor Jones had dubbed “The Great Monetary Inflation, ” which really began in earnest when the United States ended the US Dollar’s gold standard in 1971 and began to manage money supply by decree of the US Treasury and the Federal Reserve Bank.
+Central banks are printing money whenever credit begins to contract to artificially stimulate growth.
 However, this solution is simply not sustainable.

 But therein lies the structural change: the nominal dollars in your portfolio (in your checking account, in any certificate of deposit, and any bonds you hold) are likely to see their real value eroded during the Great Monetary Inflation.

 The single best hedge against the deteriorating value of the dollar is Bitcoin.
 As a non-sovereign, hard-capped supply currency, the more that the long-term viability of the dollar deteriorates, the more the value proposition of Bitcoin has appeal.
 What does this mean for saving for your future now?

 The answer lies in what has driven financial security over the last half-century: automated, scheduled savings.
 This has meant building equity in real estate via a home mortgage and building equity in your ownership of the global economy via a 401k stock portfolio.
 Now, it can also mean building equity through accumulating an ever-greater % of the hard-capped supply of Bitcoin.